bright/new-www/content/our-areas/MVP-development.md

 title_case_study: MVPs that we have developed
 title_faqs: MVP development FAQs
 title_contact: let’s talk about your MVP
 description_contact: Tell us more about your project or idea for an app.
-Fill the form below, or drop us a line via
+Fill the form below.
 ---
 ## Is MVP right for your business?